-- 1 Click Start, choose All Programs, CD (DVD) Recorder, RecordNow!, and then click RecordNow! again. - 2 Select the Data Projects tab. - 3 Insert a blank or appendable CD-R, CD-RW, DVD+R, DVD+RW or Double Layer DVD+R (select models) disc into your drive, and then click Data Disc.

-• If the disc is blank, follow onscreen instructions.
+- 1 Click Start, choose All Programs, Sonic RecordNow!, and then click RecordNow! - 2 Select the Data Projects tab. - 3 Insert a blank or appendable CD-R, CD-RW, DVD+R, DVD+RW or Double-Layer DVD+R (select models) disc into your drive, and then click Data Disc. - If the disc is blank, follow the onscreen instructions.